 Let’s not forget our pets’ teachers.
+They can be dog trainers, cat trainers, or any other type of animal (whether domesticated or not) that requires a lot of expertise in animal behavior.
 Pet trainers teach our pets to listen, be obedient, and ‘have manners’.
 Being able to teach pets well is just as good as taking care of them and making sure they’re fed.
 Well-trained pets are not only able to help their owners by being less of a headache when it comes to having to clean up after them; some pets can even be trained to become service pets wherein they are able to help and be companions to their owners who have disabilities.

 Veterinarians who practice acupuncture as part of a pet’s treatment are called veterinary or animal acupuncturists.
 Their median salary, on average, is $48,400.